wangjeaf/CSSCheckStyle/README.md

 <pre>
-[ERROR] 1. should not put "HTMLtag" and ".class" together in ".test-special-word a.a-class" [WARN] 2. replace "#FFFFFF" with "#FFF" in ".test-special-word a.a-class" [WARN] 3. should have (only) one "space" before value of "width" in ".test-special-word a.a-class" [WARN] 4. should have (only) one "space" before value of "color" in ".test-special-word a.a-class"
+[ERROR] 1. should not put "HTMLtag" and ".class" together in ".test-special-word a.a-class" [WARN] 2. replace "#FFFFFF" with "#FFF" in ".test-special-word a.a-class" [LOG] 3. should have (only) one "space" before value of "width" in ".test-special-word a.a-class" [LOG] 4. should have (only) one "space" before value of "color" in ".test-special-word a.a-class"
 </pre>

 #### 符合规范的最终代码